paarthenon/variant/docu/docs/intro.md

 ****
 **[`match`](api.md#match)** is...
-  - **exhaustive by default**.
-If you only need to handle some cases, use [`partialMatch`](api.md#partialmatch).
-    - *Exhaustiveness* means if you add a new animal, TypeScript will remind you to update the `describeAnimal` function!
+  - **exhaustive by default**. *Exhaustiveness* means if you add a new animal, TypeScript will remind you to update the `describeAnimal` function!
 No more tedious guesswork.
+    - Partial matching is available by providing a `default` property, or using `match`'s *else* overload.
  - **pure TypeScript.** This will work on any valid discriminated union, made with [`variant`](api.md#variant) or not.
  - **well typed**. `match`'s return type is the union of the return types of all the handler functions.
  - **familiar**.
 It's meant to imitate the [OCaml / Reason ML **`match`** statement](https://ocaml.org/learn/tutorials/data_types_and_matching.html#Pattern-matching-on-datatypes).